 We operate as a holding company in a highly regulated industry.
-As such, we are dependent upon dividends and administrative expense reimbursements from our subsidiaries, two of which are subject to regulatory restrictions.
+As such, we may receive dividends and administrative expense reimbursements from our subsidiaries, two of which are subject to regulatory restrictions.
 We continue to maintain significant levels of aggregate excess statutory capital and surplus in our state-regulated operating subsidiaries.
-Cash and cash equivalents at the parent company was \$5.4 million and \$4.6 million as of December 31, 2020 and 2019, respectively.
-Our parent and unregulated subsidiaries held \$50.0 million and \$156.0 million of cash, cash equivalents, short-term investments and investment securities as of December 31, 2020 and 2019, respectively, and our regulated insurance subsidiaries held \$101.1 million and \$107.3 million of cash, cash equivalents, short-term investments and investment securities as of December 31, 2020 and 2019, respectively.
-This decrease at the parent company and unregulated subsidiaries primarily reflects capital contributions to insurance subsidiaries and repayment of debt, offset by the proceeds from the issuance of the Convertible Securities.
+Cash, cash equivalents, and short-term investments at the parent company was \$587.9 million and \$5.4 million as of March 31, 2021, and December 31, 2020, respectively.
+This increase at the parent company primarily reflects proceeds from the Business Combination offset by the capital contributions to insurance subsidiaries and repayment of debt.
+Our unregulated subsidiaries held \$22.3 million and \$44.6 million of cash, cash equivalents, and short-term investments as of March 31, 2021, and December 31, 2020, respectively.
+Our regulated insurance subsidiaries held \$73.4 million and \$46.4 million of cash, cash equivalents, and short-term investments as of March 31, 2021, and December 31, 2020, respectively.
+Additionally, our regulated insurance subsidiaries held \$36.5 million and \$54.7 million of available-for-sale and heldto-maturity investment securities as of March 31, 2021, and December 31, 2020, respectively.
 Our use of operating cash derived from our non-insurance subsidiaries is generally not restricted by Departments of Insurance (or comparable state regulatory agencies).
-Our regulated insurance subsidiaries have not paid dividends to the parent, and applicable insurance laws restrict the ability of our regulated insurance subsidiaries to declare and pay dividends to the parent.
-Insurance regulators have broad powers to prevent a reduction of statutory surplus to inadequate levels, and there is no assurance that dividends of the maximum amounts calculated under any applicable formula would be permitted.
-State insurance regulatory authorities that have jurisdiction over the payment of dividends by our regulated insurance subsidiaries may in the future adopt statutory provisions more restrictive than those currently in effect.
-Refer to our parent company financial statements and accompanying notes in Schedule I
+Our regulated insurance subsidiaries have not paid dividends to the parent, and applicable insurance laws restrict the ability of our regulated insurance subsidiary to declare and pay dividends to the parent.
+Insurance regulators have broad powers to prevent reduction of statutory surplus to inadequate levels, and there is no assurance that dividends of the maximum amounts calculated under any applicable formula would be permitted.
+State insurance regulatory authorities that have jurisdiction over the payment of dividends by our regulated insurance subsidiary may in the future adopt statutory provisions more restrictive than those currently in effect.
+For additional information, please refer to the parent company financial statements and accompanying notes in Schedule II-Parent Company Financial Information contained in our Consolidated Financial Statements included in this prospectus.

-For a detailed discussion of our regulatory requirements, including aggregate statutory capital and surplus as well as dividends paid from the subsidiaries to the parent, please refer to Notes 22, 23, and 24 to our consolidated financial statements in this prospectus.
+For a detailed discussion of our regulatory requirements, including aggregate statutory capital and surplus as well as dividends paid from the subsidiaries to the parent, please refer to Notes 22, 23, and 24 to our Consolidated Financial Statements included in this prospectus.